zerostaticthemes/hugo-hero-theme/README.md

 This theme includes a `netlify.toml` which is configured to deploy to Netlify from the `exampleSite` folder.
 See this discussion on how to deploy your site on Netlify from the `exampleSite` folder - https://discourse.gohugo.io/t/deploy-your-theme-to-netlify/15508

 Most likely if you are deploying to Netlify and created a new Hugo site or added this theme to an existing Hugo site then you are not deploying from the `exampleSite` directory and you can delete the `netlify.toml` file.

+## License

+If you fork or copy this theme the LICENSE file and the copyright notice on line 3 (where I am listed as the author) must not be changed.
+You cannot just replace the copyright line with your own name.
+Attribution in your README.md or on your site is also welcome but not required.